 From Julian’s Independent Music Awards Artist Spotlight:

-“The ‘JHP’ is primarily a vehicle + testing ground + workshop for my original compositions and arrangements, where I try out various sounds and front-line configurations, taking the sound I’m hearing in my head and writing on paper to real-time, flesh-and-blood live musicians…
+“The JHP is the multi-purpose vehicle/testing ground/workshop for my original compositions and arrangements, where I try out various sounds and front-line configurations…taking the sound I’m hearing in my head and writing on paper to the stage, to be translated in real-time to flesh-and-blood live musicians, who usually also happen to be my friends…”

 “…jazz is a wide umbrella w/ as many interpretations as musicians.
-So to narrow it down I like to use the terms “Nouveau Jazz” to describe what I do, because it is my original compositions that use jazz tradition, technique, and instrumentation as a springboard for incorporating the ethos of funk, soul, fusion, hip-hop, rock and RnB into its sound.”
+So to narrow it down I like to use the term nouveau jazz, or groovejazz, to describe what I do, because I just use the jazz tradition, technique, and instrumentation as a springboard for incorporating the ethos of funk, soul, hip-hop, rock and more into a unique and memorable sound.”